 Mobile Food Establishments

-Download the State of Wisconsin requirements in: Chapter 9 of The Wisconsin Food Code
+- State of Wisconsin requirements can be found in Chapter 9 of The Wisconsin Food Code

 Ice Cream Peddlers

 Every person who physically operates an ice cream vending vehicle or any person who physically conducts the vending of ice cream or similar frozen confections from a vehicle or from a carried container must have an Ice Cream Peddler's License.
 These licenses are issued by the License Division of the City Clerk's office

 Mobile Service Bases